SumoLogic/sumologic-kubernetes-collection/deploy/docs/Troubleshoot_Collection.md

 However, COS provides the ability to use extended Berkeley Packet Filter (eBPF) to supply the stream of system calls to the Falco engine. eBPF is currently only supported on GKE and COS.
-For more information see [Installing Falco](https://falco.org/docs/installation/).
+For more information see [Falco documentation](https://falco.org/docs/getting-started/third-party/#gke).

 To install on `GKE`, use the provided override file to customize your configuration and uncomment the following lines in the `values.yaml` file referenced below: